 Mark Hix’s The Oyster and Fish House (book in advance!
 We couldn’t get a table)

 Brook Cottage is the perfect place to stay when visiting the town and the surrounding Dorset countryside.
-It’s beautiful and thoughtful décor and furnishings make staying in just as enjoyable as going out.
+Its beautiful and thoughtful décor and furnishings make staying in just as enjoyable as going out.
+Head over to The Cottage or visit the Brook Cottage website to find out more.